And so it appears, the last decision my brain made today was just to give up and stop functioning altogether.

 I want happy carefree back.
 I need to change my mentality somehow.
 Then Super Megan can handle the stressy stuff.
 Maybe i’m just falling apart because of all the changes that are happening financially and job wise at the minute.
 But last year I had changes in all areas of my life and I became said Superhero?
 How does that work out then?

-Some wise words would be honored.
+Some wise words would be honoured.